 The second messenger inositol is involved in insulin metabolism in two so-called isoforms: myo-inositol (MI) and D-chiro-inositol (DCI).
 Both belong to the molecular family of sugars, however differ in the position of their OH-groups.
 They are natural components of many plant and animal food sources and are also produced within our body.
 Their role in insulin metabolism varies slightly.
 In liver, myo-inositol triggers sugar uptake into the cells and DCI promotes glycogen-synthesis.
 In ovary, MI again mainly ensures glucose uptake, but is also involved in FSH action.
 DCI on the other hand, triggers insulin-dependent synthesis of androgens.
 The main problem in PCOS seems to be an imbalance between the two isomers, which normally can be converted into each other (Nestler und Unfer, 2015).

-While initial studies showed very promising results for supplementation of MI or DCI (free from any side effects, MI was even superior to metformin, according to Raffone and colleagues (2010)), for fertility patients the current research advocates use of both isoforms in their physiological ratio of 40:1 (MI:DCI) in fertility patients (Nestler and Unfer, 2015):
+While initial studies showed very promising results for supplementation of MI or DCI (free from any side effects, MI was even superior to metformin, according to Raffone and colleagues (2010)).
+For fertility patients, the current research advocates use of both isoforms with a focus on MI (Nestler and Unfer, 2015):

-In this ratio, the two inositols are ready for use in combination with other carefully selected micronutrients, in a dietetic food for special medical purposes, that is tailored to meet the specific requirements of women with PCOS: Fertilovit FPCOS (http://shop.fertilovit.com/article-details/en-fertilovit-f-pcos.aspx).
+A combination of the two inositols topped off with other carefully selected micronutrients is available in a dietetic food for special medical purposes, that is tailored to meet the specific requirements of women with PCOS: Fertilovit F PCOS.